~ ABU DHABI

 One of the things I value most when travelling is the opportunity to meet and mingle with the locals.
 Because of the nature of the Maldives, where the majority of tourism is based around the resorts, this isn’t always possible so I was very grateful to Club Med for giving us the chance to witness the local way of life.

-Our final day on the island started, and ended, in torrential rain – which didn’t stop me from finishing off my bottle of champagne as I sat by the poolside, watching it pour down.
+Our final day on the island started, and ended, in torrential rain – which didn’t stop me from finishing off my bottle of champagne as I sat by the poolside, watching the rain pour.
 The palm trees bent as the wind raged through the beach, scattering large raindrops into the pool.
-It was still warm and there was a certain charm about the dark-grey clouds gathering over the sky.
+It was still warm and there was a certain charm about the dark-grey clouds hanging over the sky.
 As it turned out, even the stormy weather couldn’t take away from Finolhu’s beauty.

-I was sad to leave, but my journey back certainly made up for having to say goodbye to the paradise – Etihad upgraded me to business class which made me, yet again, wish that the time would pass slower so I could enjoy the experience just a little bit longer.
+I was sad to leave, but my journey back certainly made up for saying goodbye to the paradise.
+Etihad upgraded me to business class which made me, yet again, wish that the time would pass slower so I could enjoy the experience just a little bit longer.
 I was flying on an Airbus 380, which is a double deck.
-Not that I usually pay attention to the planes’ specs, however, in this case, the extra space meant that the business class came with a beautifully designed lobby (think 1960’s New York).
-Needless to say, that’s exactly where I sneaked off to once we were airborne.
-Enjoying a glass of (virgin) bloody Mary never felt so good!
-This wasn’t the only highlight of my flight – champagne on arrival, massage seats and delightful food that looked, and tasted, as if it popped out of a restaurant’s kitchen, all added to the experience.
+Not that I usually pay attention to planes’ specs, but in this case, the extra space meant that the business class came with a beautifully designed lobby and its own bar (think 1960’s New York).
+Needless to say, that’s exactly where I sneaked off to once airborne.
+Enjoying a glass of bloody Mary never felt so good!
+This wasn’t the only highlight of my flight – champagne on arrival, massage seats and delightful food that looked, and tasted, as if it popped out of a 5* kitchen, all added to the experience.

 I arrived to London sunkissed, my head filled with wonderful memories.
 Travelling to Abu Dhabi and the Maldives was like living out a beautiful daydream.
 I couldn’t wipe the smile off my face as I was getting on the tube – as always, the journey was hectic, busy and crowded but I could still feel the warm sun on my skin and sand under my feet.